Supply Chain Planning during the Crisis

 The recommended key actions:

-# Flexibility in the network is the key to a resilient supply chain.
+- Flexibility in the network is the key to a resilient supply chain.
 Evaluate the network to identify flexible manufacturing and production opportunities to nourish the supply base with reduced risk.
-Explore options for distribution capacity and flexible warehouses by leveraging third parties, or dynamic and flexible fulfilment.
+Explore options for distribution capacity and flexible warehouses by leveraging third parties, or dynamic and flexible fulfillment.

 Henceforth, Organization should consider Anaplan for their supply chain planning as it revolutionizes how companies manage their supply chain.
 When all key stakeholders operate from one cloud-based platform, connections are built, and business goals come into view.
 When all planners work from unified data on a single platform, they can make adjustments to each component while ensuring that the entire ecosystem continues to work in complete harmony.